Cloudef/zig2nix/README.md

 #! --- Outputs of zig-env {} function.
 #!     access: (zig-env {}).thing

 #!
-Returns pkgs from nixpkgs for target string or system.
+Returns crossPkgs from nixpkgs for target string or system.
 #!
-Useful for cross-compiling.
+This will always cross-compile the package.
 pkgsForTarget = args': let

 #!
+Returns pkgs from nixpkgs for target string or system.
+#!
+This does not cross-compile and you'll get a error if package does not exist in binary cache.
+binaryPkgsForTarget = args': let

+#!
 Inherit given pkgs and zig version
-inherit pkgs pkgsForTarget zig zon2json zon2json-lock zon2nix zig-hook;
+inherit pkgs pkgsForTarget binaryPkgsForTarget zig zon2json zon2json-lock zon2nix zig-hook;

 #!
 Tools for bridging zig and nix
 lib = zig2nix-lib;